RRLash/Map-Making-Tools/Tutorials/ArcGIS-Map-Export-to-AdobeIllustrator/ArcGIS-Map-Export-to-AdobeIllustrator.md

 While the MapLex Labeling Engine does a great job of placing text, several different type settings limit the editability of the type after it has been exported, thus I choose to avoid using them.

 ## Export settings for Adobe Illustrator (AI) files.
+Here are my suggestions for the Export settings for an AI File.
 On the General Tab:
 1. set the Resolution to '300' dpi
 2. set the Output Image Quality to 'Best'